bertofurth/Seagate-Central-Utils/README.md

 ## Prerequisites
-Unless otherwise noted in the procedure the following preequisites apply to all of the instructions.
+Unless otherwise noted the following preequisites apply to all of the instructions in this project.

 ### su/root access on the Seagate Central.
 Make sure that you can establish an ssh session to the Seagate Central